hellozhilu/IMSA/README.md

 # IMSA
 Binary code for the article "Iterated Multilevel Simulated Annealing for Large-Scale Graph Conductance Minimization"

 1. For the binary code, you can specify the parameters to match your needs when you execute the code.
-The code was tested on a computer under Linux operating system.
+The code was tested on a computer under the Linux operating system.
-   The format of input parameters are listed as follows,
+   The format of input parameters is listed as follows,
    **./src/IMSA.exe -f ./instance/luxembourg.graph -t 3600 -r 1 -n 0 -g 50009947 -v 0.00013832 -c 60000 -x 200000 -y 0.98 -z 5 -s 10000 -h 80**
    Among them,
    **./src/IMSA.exe**                 //binary code